hamishwillee/dronecode_csd_dsk/en/guide/configuration_file.md

 converter=autovideoconvert
 ```

+> **Note** The settings above select *gstreamer* plugins that are compatible with *QGroundControl*.

 ### [v4l2]

 Key | Description | Default
 -- | --- | ---
-`blacklist` | Comma separated list of `/dev/video` devices that won't be exported by CSD.
+`blacklist` | Comma separated list of `/dev/video` devices that should not be exported (for RTSP or MAVLink).
 For example, if the video streams from cameras `/dev/video123` and `/dev/video456` could not be exported you would set: `blacklist = video123,video456`.| <empty>

 Example:
 ```
 [v4l2]
 blacklist=video10
 ```

+> **Note** V4L2 creates multiple device "nodes" for each camera device (these are suitable for different purposes).
+The `blacklist` key is used to ignore additional nodes, so that CSD only creates a single interface for each camera.

 ### [mavlink]